JohannesHaubner/LearnExt/README.md

 # LearnExt

 Code repository for the manuscript
-> J. Haubner, M. Kuchta, K.-A. Mardal: Learning a Mesh Motion Technique with Application to Fluid-Structure Interaction and Shape Optimization
+> Learning a Mesh Motion Technique with Application to Fluid-Structure Interaction and Shape Optimization

 ## Usage/Examples